melisa-cihan/frontend-webtech-finance-manager/frontend/README.md

 ## About
-Finance Manager is an Application to manage your Assets.
+Finance Manager is your go-to application for tracking and managing assets with ease.
+Whether you're handling stocks, real estate, or other investments, this tool provides a seamless experience to keep your portfolio organized.
+With powerful search, filtering, and real-time dashboard updates, Finance Manager ensures you always have an up-to-date view of your financial landscape.
+Stay in control, make data-driven decisions, and manage your assets like a pro.

 ## Features
 - Create, Read, Update, Delete Assets (CRUD)